 Honesty Builds Trust (Especially With Youth) reflects a powerful lesson I learned from students about integrity.

 Children share surprising spiritual thoughts in What Color is God?

 Kids talk about all of the things they’re not supposed to talk about at school.
 Use tips from Politics, God, Race, Sex, & Other Controversial Topics Kids Discuss at School to start a dialogue.

-Young people desperately want to connect with adults (even when they don’t act like it).
 Listen to the Voices of Our Youth offers suggestions for conversations and providing safe opportunities to express their thoughts and opinions.